There have been times in my life when I was wrought with fear because I truly didn’t know the answer. What was right; the truth!

 “Wow, you have some funky toes.”

-I’ve had coworkers comment on them.
-My husband tells me (in love and humor) that I should be a foot model.
+I’ve had coworkers comment on them and their weirdness “your toes are fuckin weird!”
+My husband tells me that I should be a foot model.
+(In love and humor haha)

 You get the gist.

 Yet, all this time…thinking I’ve hated my feet and even considered cosmetic surgery, I’ve realized (more acknowledged) that I love my feet.
 All along.
 All this time.

 I love the way they feel in the sheets.
 And I do this thing where I rub them together before I fall asleep.
 I love how when I get cold they kind of feel smaller, and I go put some fuzzy socks on to warm them up.

 I was doing some humble yoga, laying on my back with my legs extended in the air.
 I was looking up at my feet.
 In that moment, I felt whole and happy in my own skin.

 I was staring at them thinking of all they’ve done; part of my body, that’s part of my soul that belongs and is one with a gracious God.